 Hemp-based oils, such as CBC oil, are legal if the overall THC content is less than 0.3%.
 This law allows for the production and sale of non-psychoactive products while preventing hemp and cannabis from being used for recreational purposes.

 How to Use CBC Oil

 CBC oil, and tinctures in general, are renowned for having plenty of uses.
-We’ve picked out three main ways that you can take and benefit from CBC oil.
+We’ve picked out four main ways that you can take and benefit from CBC oil.